 - Impetuous love, indicating your interest despite obstacles

 - Loyalty and the devotion to pursue someone for long periods

 - Sweetness and grace, especially when mixed with carnations and rosebuds.

-Some of the Nasturtium’s other cultural contributions are more practical.
-For example, a dried and ground form of the leaves and buds were used as a replacement for black pepper during WWII.
+Some of the nasturtium’s other cultural contributions are more practical.
+For example, dried and ground leaves and buds were used as a replacement for black pepper during WWII.